First French War of Religion (1562–1563): Catherine between two camps

-At this time, Catherine, who had moved with her son the king to Fontainebleau, wavered between the Protestant grandees and the Catholic.
+At this time, Catherine, who had moved with her son, the king, to Fontainebleau, wavered between the Protestant grandees and the Catholic.
 For a time (from 16 to 26 March) she considered engaging with Condé through his sister-in-law the queen of Navarre.
-In letters to Condé she protested that she 'saw many things that displeased her' and that her anger at the state of things was restrained by her confidence in him and his advice/support'.
+In letters to Condé she protested that she "saw many things that displeased her and that her anger at the state of things was restrained by her confidence in him and his advice/support".
 An alliance with Condé would have involved locking herself up with the king and Condé in Orléans.
-At the same time she wrote letters of protest to Coligny on 25 March objecting to his 'raising great companies of troops'.
+At the same time she wrote letters of protest to Coligny on 25 March objecting to his "raising great companies of troops".
 Coligny replied from Meaux that his retinue composed his friends and neighbours and was hardly out of keeping with the behaviour of the duc de Guise.
-To pre-empt any moves in this direction, Guise and Montmorency secure the dismissal of the queen of Navarre from the court on 27 March.
-Catherine would later protest against Condé publishing her private letters she had sent during this time for 'partisan ends'.
+To pre-empt any moves in this direction, Guise and Montmorency secured the dismissal of the queen of Navarre from the court on 27 March.
+Catherine would later protest against Condé publishing her private letters she had sent during this time for "partisan ends".
 Catherine claimed that Condé misinterpreted the meaning of the letters.

-Condé for his part ignored the pleas of the queen after his departure from Paris on 23 March.
-Benedict speculates that this may have derived either from cowardice, or a desire for conflict.
+Condé, for his part, ignored the pleas of the queen after his departure from Paris on 23 March.
+Benedict speculates that this may have derived either from cowardice or a desire for conflict.

 Control of the monarchy

-Guise by contrast did not miss the opportunity to control the crown, and oversaw the bringing back of the royal family to Paris.
-Both he and the lieutenant-general Navarre had travelled to Fontainebleau to fetch the royal family on 27 March accompanied by a thousand horse.
+Guise, by contrast, did not miss the opportunity to control the crown, and oversaw the bringing back of the royal family to Paris.
+Both he and the lieutenant-general Navarre had travelled to Fontainebleau to fetch the royal family on 27 March, accompanied by a thousand horse.
 Guise informed Catherine that she and her son were not safe from Protestant attack at Fontainebleau, and it was necessary to come to Paris for their security.
-Catherine initially protested but Guise informed her of Condé's forces in the area and she yielded to the request.
-To secure her more genuine support the 'Triumvirs' would establish Catherine in a leadership role.
+Catherine initially protested, but Guise informed her of Condé's forces in the area and she yielded to the request.
+To secure her more genuine support, the "Triumvirate" would establish Catherine in a leadership role.